Updated On 10/12/2024

 The key difference between them is that honey bees are covered in fine hairs across their back and body, giving them a fuzzy appearance.
 Additionally, worker honey bees have pollen sacs on their rear legs, which they use to collect pollen as they move from plant to plant.

-Another way to determine if the stinging insects causing you trouble are honey bees is to observe if it is swarming, as wasps do not swarm.
+Another way to determine if the stinging insects causing you trouble are honey bees is to observe if they are swarming, as wasps do not swarm.
 Nests are typically found in places like cavity walls, under roof tiles, or, most commonly, in chimneys.
 Honey bees build their nests to fit the available space, but they can outgrow these areas, which may lead them to swarm.

 Chimneys are particularly attractive to honey bees because they offer ample space for the colony to expand.
 If you have an open fireplace and notice a swarm entering your chimney, the best immediate action is to light a fire.
 This may encourage the bees to move on before they have the opportunity to establish a nest and start building honeycomb.

-Bumble bees are generally very docile and are unlikely to sting unless they feel seriously threatened, as stinging is fatal for them.
+Bumblebees are generally very docile, unlike wasps, and are not likely to sting unless they feel seriously threatened, as stinging is fatal for them.
 However, they will defend their nest if necessary, so it’s important not to disturb or provoke them.
-Bumble bees may build nests in unusual locations, such as in the ground, bird boxes, or cavity walls with access holes.
+Bumblebees may build nests in unusual locations, such as in the ground, bird boxes, or cavity walls with access holes.

 Identifying Wasps

-Bees and wasps look different as wasps lack body hair, and their striking yellow colour contrasts sharply with the black on their bodies, making them stand out even more.
-Wasps also behave differently; rather than buzzing around the outside of their nest like bees, you’ll notice a steady stream of wasps coming and going with clear intent.
+Wasps and bees look different as wasps lack body hair, and their striking yellow colour contrasts sharply with the black on their bodies, making them stand out even more.
+Wasps also behave differently; unlike bees, which buzz around the outside of their nests and often hover, you’ll notice a steady stream of wasps coming and going with clear intent.
+Wasps don’t swarm but fly in lines or alone, so if you notice a swarm or large gathering of insects, it will be bees.

 The European Hornet is easily recognisable due to its impressive size, typically about an inch long.
 Although they can be intimidating, especially with the loud buzzing noise they produce, they are not as aggressive as wasps.
 European Hornets have brown bodies with yellow stripes on their abdomens, brown legs, and two prominent antennae atop their heads.
 Despite their somewhat menacing appearance, they are generally less aggressive than wasps.

-Another species to be aware of is the Asian Hornet, which has recently started appearing in the UK.
+One species to be aware of is the Asian Hornet, which has recently started appearing in the UK.
 It’s important to note that if you spot what you believe to be an Asian Hornet, you should report it immediately.
 Asian Hornets pose a significant threat to our honey bee populations and can decimate a swarm of bees within days.
+Asian hornets have yellow back legs and dark stripes.
+If you see one, don’t kill it, but report it using the Asian Hornet Watch App or email alertnonnative@ceh.ac.uk.

-Hopefully, this article has provided you with the information you need to identify bees and wasps, allowing us to offer the most appropriate solution to your pest problem.
-Whether it’s rehoming a swarm of bees or safely removing a wasp nest, our goal is to ensure your environment is safe and secure.
-Be sure to keep an eye out for the future blogs mentioned earlier, and always rely on a professional to handle these situations safely.
+This article should provide you with the information you need to identify bees and wasps, allowing us to offer the most appropriate solution to your pest problem.
+Whether you need us to rehome a swarm of bees or safely remove a wasp nest, our goal is to ensure your environment is safe and secure while also protecting the local habitat and its pollinators.

 If you have a honey bee swarm trying to settle in a bird box or need expert assistance, Pest-Tech is here to help.
-We specialise in the treatment of wasps and the safe rehoming of bees.
-To find out how we can assist you, whether it’s removing a wasp nest or relocating a bee hive, give our team a call at 01622 296055.
+We specialise in the treatment of wasps and the safe rehoming of bees so that we can support the environment and reduce the impact these insects have on your home or business.
+Operating throughout Maidstone and Kent, we can help you protect you from painful stings.
+To find out how we can assist you, whether it’s removing a wasp nest or relocating a bee hive, contact us today on 01622 296055.